HarshitKaushik/java-cheat-sheet/README.md

 - Extension Class Loader - Loads all classes from extension directory
 - Bootstrap Class Loader - Loads all the Java core files

 - A bootstrap or primordial class loader is the parent of all the others.
 This is because **the bootstrap class loader is written in native code**, not Java – so it doesn't show up as a Java class.
-Due to this reason, the behavior of the bootstrap class loader will differ across JVMs.
+Due to this reason, the behaviour of the bootstrap class loader will differ across JVMs.

 - There are three important features of class loaders.